-- 6.113 Mitigating circumstances must have had a seriously adverse effect on the student's performance and have been unanticipated and beyond the student's control. - 6.114 The following reasons are considered as acceptable grounds for mitigation: - a serious personal illness which is not a permanent condition; - the death, or serious illness, of a close family member, a friend or person for whom the student has a responsibility of care; - sudden or unforeseen circumstances beyond the reasonable control of the student. - 6.115 The following reasons are not considered acceptable as grounds for mitigation: - family, work, financial or other general problems which lie outside of the circumstances identified in Regulation 6.114; - poor awareness of Anglia Ruskin University's Academic Regulations; - being unaware of, or misunderstanding, a submission deadline or the date of an examination; - computer, disc, printer or any other technical failure for which the student is responsible (students should ensure that they keep a back-up copy of their work).
+- 6.114 The following reasons are considered as acceptable grounds for an exceptional circumstances claim: - a serious personal illness which is not a permanent condition; - the death, or serious illness, of a close family member, a friend or person for whom the student has a responsibility of care; - sudden or unforeseen circumstances beyond the reasonable control of the student. - 6.115 The following reasons are not considered acceptable as grounds for an exceptional circumstances claim: - family, work, financial or other general problems which lie outside of the circumstances identified in Regulation 6.114; - poor awareness of Anglia Ruskin University's Academic Regulations; - being unaware of, or misunderstanding, a submission deadline or the date of an examination; - computer, disc, printer or any other technical failure for which the student is responsible (students should ensure that they keep a back-up copy of their work). - 6.116 A disability which emerges during a student's studies may be considered under the exceptional circumstances process at the most recent assessment point after it emerges.
+Following diagnosis and assessment of the effects of the condition ARU makes allowance and in doing so normally enables the student to be assessed on the same basis as other students. - 6.117 An exceptional circumstances claim is considered only in sudden or unexpected circumstances.
+Students are strongly encouraged to disclose recurrent problems affecting their performance in assessment so that ARU can provide appropriate help and/or make allowance with regard to the assessment process.
+Such recurrent problems, if disclosed by a student, are considered on a strictly confidential basis. - 6.118 Exceptional circumstances claims are submitted by the student, or in extraordinary circumstances (e.g. when a student has been hospitalised) by a Director of Studies or Student Adviser on behalf of the student, no later than five working days after the published (or extended) submission deadline for the assessment task or the date on which an examination was held.
+Extraordinarily, if the documentary evidence in support of a claim cannot be provided by the submission deadline, the claim is submitted within the deadline but without the documentary evidence.
+In such circumstances the evidence is submitted within a further ten working days (see Regulation 6.133).

-- 6.116 A disability which emerges during a student's studies may be considered under the mitigation process at the most recent assessment point after it emerges.
-Following diagnosis and assessment of the effects of the condition Anglia Ruskin makes allowance and in doing so enables the student to be assessed on the same basis as other students. - 6.117 Mitigation is considered only in sudden or unexpected circumstances.
-Students are strongly encouraged to disclose recurrent problems affecting their performance in assessment so that Anglia Ruskin University can provide appropriate help and/or make allowance with regard to the assessment process.
-Such recurrent problems, if disclosed by a student, are considered on a strictly confidential basis. - 6.118 Claims for mitigation are submitted by the student, or in exceptional circumstances (e.g. when a student has been hospitalised) by a Director of Studies or Student Adviser on behalf of the student, no later than five working days after the published (or extended) submission deadline for the assessment task or the date on which an examination was held.
-Exceptionally, if the documentary evidence in support of a claim cannot be provided by the submission deadline, the claim is submitted within the deadline but without the documentary evidence.
-In such circumstances the evidence is submitted within a further ten working days (see Regulation 6.133). - 6.119 In exceptional cases a student may request when submitting a claim for mitigation that the detail of the claim is not disclosed to the Anglia Ruskin Mitigation Panel which considers the claim (see Regulations 6.123 6.139 for details of the process for considering claims).
-In such cases only the Chair of the Anglia Ruskin Mitigation Panel has access to the detail of the claim and submits a recommendation to the Panel for consideration. - 6.120 A claim for mitigation, once formally submitted, cannot be withdrawn. - 6.121 A mitigation claim against an (initial or re-assessment) attempt at an assessment task for which a penalty for an assessment offence under Regulations 10.55 and 10.56 below has been applied cannot be considered.
-The claim is deemed null and void. - 6.122 Any penalty for an assessment offence under Regulations 10.55 and 10.56 below which is determined (following the conclusion of the assessment offences process) for an attempt (initial or re-assessment) at an assessment task for which mitigation has earlier been granted deems the outcome of the mitigation process null and void.
-The penalty for the assessment offence is therefore applied.
+- 6.119 In extraordinary cases a student may request when submitting an exceptional circumstances claim that the detail of the claim is not disclosed to the Anglia Ruskin Exceptional Circumstances Panel which considers the claim (see Regulations 6.123 6.139 for details of the process for considering claims).
+In such cases only the Chair of the Anglia Ruskin Exceptional Circumstances Panel has access to the detail of the claim and submits a recommendation to the Panel for consideration. - 6.120 An exceptional circumstances claim, once considered by the Exceptional Circumstances Panel, cannot be withdrawn. - 6.121 An exceptional circumstances claim against an (initial or re-assessment) attempt at an assessment task for which a penalty for academic misconduct under Regulations 10.51 and 10.52 below has been applied cannot be considered.
+The claim is deemed null and void. - 6.122 Any penalty for academic misconduct under Regulations 10.51 and 10.52 below which is determined (following the conclusion of the academic misconduct process) for an attempt (initial or re-assessment) at an assessment task for which an exceptional circumstances claim has earlier been approved deems the outcome of the exceptional circumstances process null and void.
+The penalty for the academic misconduct is therefore applied.